Same-sex marriage in Austria: Background

 Austria indirectly saw its first same-sex marriage in 2006 when the Constitutional Court granted a transgender woman the right to change her legal gender to female while remaining married to her wife.
 The court invalidated a regulation that required married transgender people to divorce before their new gender was legally recognised.

 On 20 November 2013, the opposition Greens introduced a bill to the National Council to legalise same-sex marriage.
 It was sent to the Judiciary Committee on 17 December 2013 but was delayed by the ruling SPÖ-ÖVP coalition government.
 The bill was due to be debated in autumn 2014.
 In 2013, a same-sex couple, married in the Netherlands and resident in Austria, who wanted to get married under Austrian law to remove uncertainties regarding their marital status, filed a case with the Constitutional Court, but it was dismissed on 12 March 2014.

 On 18 June 2015, the National Council rejected a proposal from the Greens requiring the Faymann Government to introduce same-sex marriage legislation.
 Out of 136 representatives, 26 voted for and 110 voted against the proposal.
-The Social Democrats (SPÖ) voted against, pointing to the fact that their coalition partner, the Austrian People's Party (ÖVP), opposed same-sex marriage.
-NEOS supported the motion, while Team Stronach and the Freedom Party (FPÖ) joined the two governing parties in opposing the proposal.
+The Social Democrats voted against, pointing to the fact that their coalition partner, the Austrian People's Party, opposed same-sex marriage.
+NEOS supported the motion, while Team Stronach and the Freedom Party joined the two governing parties in opposing the proposal.
 Subsequently, an initiative "Ehe Gleich!" (/de-AT/) was launched to force Parliament to reconsider legalising same-sex marriage.
 The Petitions Committee of the National Council started considering the initiative on 17 November 2015, and called on the Ministry of Justice, led by Minister Wolfgang Brandstetter, and the Ministry of Families, led by Minister Sophie Karmasin, to state their positions.
 The Ministry of Families claimed that this issue fell outside of its area of responsibility, while the Ministry of Justice said that extending marriage to same-sex couples was "not necessary".
 In November 2015, the "Ehe Gleich!" initiators further filed a lawsuit challenging the same-sex marriage ban.
 The case was dismissed by the Vienna Administrative Court on 21 December 2015.
 The plaintiffs appealed to the Constitutional Court.
 A second same-sex marriage lawsuit was heard in the Upper Austrian Administrative Court in Linz on 21 March 2016, but was dismissed by the court on 15 April 2016.